 Straightening a Bowed Board

 Straightening a severely bowed piece of stock requires a slight adjustment in technique.
 First of all, it is much easier to joint an edge where the bow is facing upward in the center of the board.
 Attempting to joint a piece of stock when it is rocking on the table is extremely difficult.

 If you're forced to try to joint the edge with the bow in the center facing downward, you'll want to focus your pressure on the infeed table for as long as possible.
 This will keep you from simply repeating the rocking action as the stock passes the cutter.
 After a few passes, the board should begin to straighten out.

-Squaring Up a Second Edge:
+Squaring Up a Second Edge

 Once you have two perpendicular flat edges, a table saw, or surface planer can trim the stock to the final dimensions.

-A jointer can be used for cutting hardwoods and softwoods, but you should avoid cutting plywood, MDF or any other manufactured wood materials on your jointer, as this can chip the knives in the cutter.
+- A jointer can be used for cutting hardwoods and softwoods, but you should avoid cutting plywood, MDF, or any other manufactured wood materials on your jointer, as this can chip the knives in the cutter.

-It is a good idea to keep an additional set of cutting knives for your jointer on hand in the event you do chip a knife.
+- It is a good idea to keep an additional set of cutting knives for your jointer on hand in the event that you do chip a knife.
 A chipped knife will leave a raised line along the edge of the jointed board that would need to be removed with a sander, which reduces the effectiveness of the jointer.
 You should always inspect the knives in your cutting head before jointing an edge.

 - Always check your stock for any metal before jointing.
 Any piece of metal in the stock can wreak havoc on the knives.
 A woodworking metal detector, available at fine-tool suppliers, can help you find hidden pieces of metal in the stock, particularly if you are working with recycled timbers.